-Get ready to ring in the Year Of The Horse with San Francisco’s Chinese New Year events (January 25 - February 16, 2014).
+Get ready to ring in the Year Of The Ram with San Francisco’s Chinese New Year events (February 14 – March 8, 2015).
 Chinese New Year celebrations include a Flower Market Fair, Chinese New Year Parade, and Chinese New Year Community Street Fair.
 Named one of the world’s top ten parades and, the Chinese New Year Parade in San Francisco is the largest celebration of its kind outside of Asia.

 Nowhere in the world will you see a lunar new year parade with more gorgeous floats, elaborate costumes, ferocious lions, exploding firecrackers, and of course the newly crowned Miss Chinatown U.S.A. and her court.
 A crowd favorite is the spectacular 268′ Golden Dragon (“Gum Lung”) It takes a team of over 100 men and women from the martial arts group, White Crane to carry this dragon throughout the streets of San Francisco. -Southwest Airlines Chinese New Year Festival & Parade

-WHAT: Chinese New Year Festival, Parade & other Free events.
+WHAT: Chinese New Year Festival, Parade 2015 is free, & other free events.

-- Chinese New Year Mini-Parade Preview & Ribbon Cutting - Free.
-Saturday, January 25, 2014, 10:30am.
+- Chinese New Year Mini-Parade Preview & Ribbon Cutting – Free.
+Saturday February 14, 2015, at 10:30am.
 Procession and Ribbon Cutting Ceremony with the Mayor and other city officials.
 Begins at historic St. Mary’s Square, follows the original parade route down Grant to the Flower Fair’s main stage on Washington.
 Estimated time for the ribbon cutting ceremony 10:45am.

-- Chinese New Year Parade - Free.
-Saturday, February 15, 2014 at 5:20pm.
-Parade begins at 5:20pm at Second and Market Streets, then west on Market to Kearny, north on Kearny to Post, west on Post to Powell, north on Powell to Sutter, east on Sutter back to Kearny to Columbus Ave.
+- Chinese New Year Parade – Free.
+March 7, 2015 at 5:15pm.
+Parade begins at Second and Market Streets, then west on Market to Kearny and Jackson.

 SAVVY TIP: Parade viewing gets more crowded as you get closer to Chinatown.
 Post Street is suggested by parade organizers as a good place to watch the parade.
 Want to skip the crowds?
 Tune in to watch the live Parade broadcast on KTVU Fox 2 or KTSF Ch.
 26 from 6-8pm.

-FYI: Year of the Horse is Lunar Year 4712.
+FYI: Year of the Ram is Lunar Year 4713.